jasperbaes/Conditional-Access-Validator/README.md

   - Add device properties
   - Add other access controls
   - Add session controls
-- try catches
+- Add error handeling
-- Add search field and filters to HTML
+- Add search field and filters to HTML (CA policy, CA state)
 - Persona report
   - Hide groups that are empty
   - Create hierarchy chart of nested groups
 - Advanced Hunting
   - Show applications that can be scoped to an IP range (e.g. https://www.jbaes.be/posts/cloud-apps-ip-allowlisting)
   - ...

+Want to contribute?
+Fork this repository and create a <a href="https://github.com/jasperbaes/Conditional-Access-Validator/pulls">Pull request</a>.

 # 📜 License